quipucords/qpc/docs/source/man.rst

 Logging in to the server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To log in to the server after the connection is configured, use the ``login`` subcommand.
-This command retrieves a token, which is used for authentication with any command line interface commands that follow it.
+This command retrieves a token that is used for authentication with any command line interface commands that follow it.

 **qpc server login [--username=** *username* **]**A source defines the entity to be inspected, such as a host, subnet, network, or systems management solution such as vCenter Server or Satellite, plus includes one or more credentials to use to access that network or systems management solution during the inspection process.